 How to Clean a Pre-lit Christmas Tree

 Pre-lit white Christmas trees are not just beautiful but quite convenient and energy-efficient as well.
-Due to the electrical connections of this tree washing isn’t an option, but you can check the manufactures guide to know if this is safe and the sunlight is unlikely to give you the sparkle you want.
+Due to the electrical connections of this tree, washing isn’t an option, but you can check the manufactures guide to know if this is safe and if the sunlight is unlikely to give you the sparkle you want.

 A vacuum with a brush attachment is another way to clean the artificial tree safely.
 A handheld vacuum is perfect if you do not wish to deal with a long tube or cord.
-A dry microfiber cloth can also be used to dust the tree inside out but be careful not to damage any of the wires.
+A dry microfiber cloth can also be used to dust the tree inside out but be careful not to damage any wires.

 Why Did My White Christmas Tree Turn Yellow?